wandb/docs/docs/guides/registry/download_use_artifact.md

 ---
 displayed_sidebar: default
-title: Download and use an artifact from a registry
+title: Download an artifact from a registry
 ---

 Use the W&B Python SDK to download an artifact linked to a registry.
-In order to download and use an artifact, you need to know the registry name, collection name, and the alias or index of the artifact version you want to access.
+To download and use an artifact, you need to know the name of the registry, the name of the collection, and the alias or index of the artifact version you want to download.

-## Download an artifact linked to the W&B Registry programmatically
+Once you know the properties of the artifact, you can [construct the path to the linked artifact](#construct-path-to-linked-artifact) and download the artifact.
+Alternatively, you can [copy and paste a pre generated code snippet](#copy-and-paste-pre-generated-code-snippet) from the W&B App UI to download an artifact linked to a registry.

+## Construct path to linked artifact

-To download an artifact linked to a registry, you must know the registry name, collection name, and the alias or index of the artifact version you want to access.
+To download an artifact linked to a registry, you must know the path of that linked artifact.
+The path consists of the registry name, collection name, and the alias or index of the artifact version you want to access.

-Use the properties that describe your artifact  to construct the path to the linked artifact:
+Once you have the registry, collection, and alias or index of the artifact version, you can construct the path to the linked artifact using the proceeding string template:

 ```python
 # Artifact name with version index specified